observingClouds/mllam-exps-ShCu/README.md

 >[!Info]
 >This stage can currently only be run in the workspace and not via `--temp` or in the `queue` [Discord-Conversation](https://discord.com/channels/485586884165107732/563406153334128681/1343195392908726272)

+# Adjustments necessary for new machine

+# Adjust DVC cache
+Edit `.dvc/config` to point to a new DVC cache location.
+This can point to a local folder.